kubevirt/user-guide/docs/architecture.md

     $ virtctl expose virtualmachine vmi-ephemeral --name vmiservice --port 27017 --target-port 22

 All service exposure options that apply to a VirtualMachineInstance apply to a VirtualMachine.

-See [Network Service Integration](usage/network-service-integration.md) for more details.
+See [Service Objects](virtual_machines/service_objects.md) for more details.

 ## When to use a VirtualMachine